AetherEmulator/AetherSX2/readme.md

 (e.g. there's multiple people claiming to represent AetherSX2 on various social media - they are not legit)

 Thanks to everyone who wasn't a d*ck for the last year.

-Current build downloads are still available at https://www.aethersx2.com/archive/ - please follow good security hygiene and don't install APKs from random sources.

-Update 2023/01/10: I no longer have any active online presence in any community.
-Anyone claiming to be Tahlreth, or represent AetherSX2, is impersonating and scamming you.
-I hope the threats and hate will stop now.

 ---